knix008/LVGL/ImageButton8.4/README.md

 ### "Failed to create SDL window"
 - Ensure SDL2 development libraries are installed
-- Check that your system supports OpenGL/graphics acceleration
+- Check that your system supports graphics output

 ### "Failed to initialize FreeType"
 - Verify FreeType2 libraries are installed: `libfreetype6-dev`